U.S. suggests it will back review of Greek bailout

 | LOS CABOS, Mexico

-LOS CABOS, Mexico The United States suggested on Monday it would support discussions to review Greece's international bailout, saying economic reforms under the 130-billion-euro rescue program were pushed off track by a drawn out political process to form a new government in Athens.
+LOS CABOS, Mexico The United States suggested on Monday it would support a review of Greece's international bailout, saying economic reforms under the 130-billion-euro rescue program were pushed off track by elections narrowly won by the conservative New Democracy party.

-In Greece's second national election in six weeks, the conservative New Democracy party of Antonis Samaras on Sunday failed to a win a strong mandate to implement the big spending cuts and tax increases demanded by the European Union and the International Monetary Fund.
+In Sunday's vote, the New Democracy party of Antonis Samaras failed to a win a strong mandate to implement the big spending cuts and tax increases demanded by the European Union and the International Monetary Fund under terms of the rescue package.

-It is the first time the United States, which is the largest IMF member country, said it supports discussions to review the Greek bailout program, although Brainard did not go as far as to say the United States backed a renegotiation of the terms, simply a review of timelines.
+It is the first time the United States, which is the largest member country in the IMF, said it supports a review of the Greek bailout program, although Brainard did not go as far as to say the United States backed a renegotiation of the terms, simply a review of timelines.

 German Chancellor Angela Merkel, already annoyed by slow implementation of the Greek program, said at the G20 leaders' summit that any loosening of Greece's reform promises would be unacceptable.